Dozens of people have been killed in heavy fighting between Houthi rebels and pro-government forces in Yemen's war-torn central city of Taiz.

 For months, aid agencies have warned of a major humanitarian disaster in the city.
 There are frequent reports of dire food and water shortages, and of hospitals struggling to function without access to fresh medical supplies.

-Yemen has been torn apart by conflict since 2014, when Houthi rebels, allied with troops loyal to former president Ali Abdullah Saleh, captured large expanses of the country, including Sanaa.
+Yemen has been torn apart by conflict since 2014, when Houthi rebels, allied with troops loyal to former president Ali Abdullah Saleh, captured large swaths of the country, including Sanaa.

 Across the country, at least 14 million people, more than half of the population, are in need of emergency food and life-saving assistance.